18F/handbook/README.md

 ## <a name="acknowledgement"></a>ACKNOWLEDGEMENT

-The undersigned acknowledges receipt of CivicActions’ Employee Handbook.
-The only provision that cannot be amended is the “at-will employment” provision, which is statutory.
+The undersigned acknowledges receipt of CivicActions' Employee Handbook.
+The only provision that cannot be amended is the "at-will employment" provision, which is statutory.

 * * *